Paddle Billing

 1. Subscribe to webhooks for subscription events

-Create notification destinations for subscriptions, transactions, or other events in Paddle that you'd like to use to keep your app in sync with Paddle.
+Create notification destinations for subscriptions, transactions, or other events in Paddle that you want to use to keep your app in sync with Paddle.

 2. Check received webhooks for changes and update fields in your database